Integrations

 Initialising

-If you are using Coldbrew packages in your app, you need to initialise New Relic manually.
+If you are using ColdBrew packages in your app, you need to initialise New Relic manually.
 To initialise New Relic use the SetupNewRelic function and to initialise New Relic Opentelemetry use the SetupNROpenTelemetry function from the go-coldbrew/core package.

 Using

-To use New Relic tracing in your app, use the Coldbrew tracing and interceptors packages.
+To use New Relic tracing in your app, use the ColdBrew tracing and interceptors packages.
 They will setup the New Relic tracing provider and add the tracing middleware to the gRPC and HTTP servers.

 You can also add more tracing to your app by adding tracing to your functions.